Declarative programming: Hybrid languages

 Makefiles, for example, specify dependencies in a declarative fashion, but include an imperative list of actions to take as well.
 Similarly, yacc specifies a context free grammar declaratively, but includes code snippets from a host language, which is usually imperative (such as C).

 Logic programming

-Logic programming languages such as Prolog state and query relations.
-The specifics of how these queries are answered is up to the implementation and its theorem prover, but typically take the form of some sort of unification.
-Like functional programming, many logic programming languages permit side effects, and as a result are not strictly declarative.
+Logic programming languages, such as Prolog, Datalog and answer set programming, compute by proving that a goal is a logical consequence of the program, or by showing that the goal is true in a model defined by the program.
+Prolog computes by reducing goals to subgoals, top-down using backward reasoning, whereas most Datalog systems compute bottom-up using forward reasoning.
+Answer set programs typically use SAT solvers to generate a model of the program.

 Modeling

 Models, or mathematical representations, of physical systems may be implemented in computer code that is declarative.
 The code contains a number of equations, not imperative assignments, that describe ("declare") the behavioral relationships.
 When a model is expressed in this formalism, a computer is able to perform algebraic manipulations to best formulate the solution algorithm.
 The mathematical causality is typically imposed at the boundaries of the physical system, while the behavioral description of the system itself is declarative or acausal.
 Declarative modeling languages and environments include Analytica, Modelica and Simile.